-INITIAL SKILLS TRAINING ELIMINATED OFFICERS: Intermittent boards throughout the annual year to accommodate officers eliminated from initial skills training (e.g. Undergraduate Pilot Training) eligible for reclassification to 71S.
+INITIAL SKILLS TRAINING ELIMINATED OFFICERS: Applicants are considered on a case-by-case basis while allocations allow to accommodate officers eliminated from initial skills training (e.g. Undergraduate Pilot Training) eligible for reclassification to 71S.

 OFFICER TRAINING SCHOOL (OTS): Board schedules follow Air Force Recruiting Service (AFRS) deadlines and 71S selections should be made in conjunction with AFRS program acceptance announcements.
 Applicants must coordinate their packages with the local base Education Office (active duty) or Recruiting Office (civilian) and list "71S -- Special Agent" as their number one career field choice for OSI consideration.

 CROSSFLOW OFFICERS: Crossflows are considered on a case-by-case basis while allocations allow.
 Ensure you reference Air Force Manual 36-2100, to determine eligibility prior to pursuing career field release.
 Then, contact your assignments team or Career Field Manager to secure tentative release to compete for OSI Officer duty.
 Once tentative release is secured, contact the email below.

 FREQUENTLY ASKED QUESTIONS